 Now that you know your credit score, have financing ready to go, and know what you can afford for your budget, it’s time to start looking for your new car.
 Whether you’re buying a brand new car, or one that’s just new to you, these tips will help ensure that you won’t get taken for a ride at the dealership.

-Find more information on these tips at http://www.moneyunder30.com/how-finance-car-smart.
+Find more information on auto financing with these tips for saving on your car loan.